SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 To enable accessing services over TLS a server key and certificate must be configured.

-It is assumed that a provider out of scope of this document will be used to create a server key and certificate for the event broker, that meet the [requirements described in the Solace Documentation](https://docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm).
-If the server key is password protected it shall be transformed to an unencrypted key, e.g.:  `openssl rsa -in encryedprivate.key -out unencryed.key`.
+It is assumed that you will use a third-party provider to create a server key and certificate for the event broker.
+The key and certificate must meet the requirements described in the [Solace Documentation](https://docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm).
+If the server key is password protected it must be transformed to an unencrypted key, e.g.:  `openssl rsa -in encryedprivate.key -out unencryed.key`.

 The server key and certificate must be packaged in a Kubernetes secret, for example by [creating a TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).
 Example:
 ```yaml
 kubectl create secret tls <my-tls-secret> --key="<my-server-key-file>" --cert="<my-certificate-file>"
 ```

-This secret name and related parameters shall be specified in the broker spec:
+This secret name and related parameters must be specified in the broker spec:
 ```
 spec:
   tls: